rohuihu/info-2950/README.md

 # INFO-2950-Project
 ## Dataset
-> We used data for restaurants from https://www.yelp.com/dataset to analyze popular restaurants on 2nd Ave in Nashville, TN.
-2nd Ave is a historic tourist spot, so it is worth looking into why restaurants closed, whether reviews/stars given on Yelp are correlated with closing a restaurant down, and other questions!
+> We used data for restaurants from https://www.yelp.com/dataset to analyze 100 restaurants across 13 states in the U.S.  Since restaurants make up a good percentage of businesses in the U.S., it is worth looking into why restaurants close, whether reviews/stars given on Yelp are correlated with closing a restaurant down, and other questions!